 All continuances are subject to the Minnesota Supreme Court Timing Objectives.
 All case dispositions will be accomplished within the timing objectives unless the Court grants an extension.
 In order to comply with the Minnesota Supreme Court Timing Objectives, it is expected that:

 - Parties shall comply with deadlines established by Scheduling Orders.

 - Parties shall comply with discovery and disclosure requirements and rules.

 All requests for continuances that must be approved by a judge will be evaluated on a case by case basis to determine whether a continuance is justified and appropriate.
+Use Proposed Finding of Fact and Order Regarding Continuance form to submit a request.
+You may also obtain this form by contacting Dakota County Court Administration.
 Whenever possible the rescheduled date must be the soonest date available on the Court’s calendar for that type of event.
 As a guide for practitioners, the following reasons generally will not be considered sufficient to justify a continuance:

 - Counsel or the parties agree to a continuance.

 - The case has not been previously continued.

 - The case probably will settle if a continuance is granted.

 - Unavailability of a witness who has not been subpoenaed.

 - The failure to schedule a hearing on a pre-trial issue.